-These homemade protein bars are easy to make using just 4 ingredients.
-Enjoy the best low carb keto protein bars that require no baking and are refined sugar-free and gluten-free.
+These homemade keto protein bars are easy to make using just 4 ingredients.
+Enjoy the best low carb keto protein bars that require no baking and are refined sugar-free, and gluten-free.

 I’ve tried so many protein bars over the years, and while I’ve found some delicious keto protein bars, some taste just like cardboard with a weird texture.

 Thie easy vegan protein bar recipe will definitely change your life, and you’ll never want to buy a protein bar from the store ever again.